Tips For a Tight Pelvic Floor

 This breathing pattern will help you:

-• Improve circulation and vitality to the pelvic region
+Improve circulation and vitality in the pelvic region

 Do a few minutes of this breathing practice at least 2-3 times each day.